ShpuntiK/lins_alert/README.md

-lins_alert
+lens_alert
 ==========

-DJango-project for alerting users, who use linses.
+Django-project for alerting users, who use lenses.